cfengine/documentation/manuals/design-center/integrating-mission-portal-with-git.markdown

 ## Access control and security

-Please see Access control for git in the Mission Portal (TODO: link to access-control-mission-portal.mardown) for an introduction to how to allow or limit the Mission Portal users' ability to commit to the git repository and make changes to the hosts.
+Please see Access control for git in the Mission Portal (TODO: link to access-control-mission-portal.markdown) for an introduction to how to allow or limit the Mission Portal users' ability to commit to the git repository and make changes to the hosts.